cockroachdb/docs/src/current/v23.2/live-migration-service.md

 In the [Helm configuration](#configuration), `lms.sslVolumes` and `lms.sslVolumeMounts` must specify [volumes](https://kubernetes.io/docs/concepts/storage/volumes/#secret) and mount paths that contain the server-side certificates.
 The path to each file is specified as an environment variable in `lms.env`.
 Cockroach Labs recommends mounting certificates to `/app/certs`.

 {{site.data.alerts.callout_info}}
 Certificates **must** be mounted in a readable format, or the LMS will error.
-The format should match the output of `cat {certificate}`.
+The format should match the output of `cat {certificate}` on your host machine.
 {{site.data.alerts.end}}

 ~~~ yaml